GraalVM Native Build Tools - for Maven

 The important things to note here are:

-- The GraalVM Native Build Tools plugin is contained within a profile with ID,
+is contained within a profile with ID,native

 , which means that the plugin won't be run unless you activate the profile. - You must enable the extensions to the plugin with